paramsiddharth/statushttp/README.md

   ```

 ## Usage (JavaScript)
-The following objects are accessible from `statuscodes`:
+The following objects are accessible from `statushttp`:
 - `statusCode`
    : Textual identifiers mapped to numeric codes.
 - `statusText`